luish-uk/hello/README.md

 #Disclaimer:
-> [!NOTE] This repo was for the lecture 1 CS50W course
+## This repo was for the lecture 1 CS50W course